-Period of support
+Period of support and funding levels

 By design the period of support is finite, generally not exceeding three years.
 It is expected that, following such a period, the concept will either be at a stage where it can be supported by a technologically appropriate organization or branch of DOE, or else it will be dropped.
+Annual funding level for projects varied from about \$30,000 to a maximum in the \$400,000 range.